 “The Eucharist is the efficacious sign and sublime cause of that communion in the divine life and that unity of the People of God by which the Church is kept in being.
 It is the culmination both of God’s action sanctifying the world in Christ and of the worship men offer to Christ and through him to the Father in the Holy Spirit.”

 Finally, by the Eucharistic celebration we already unite ourselves with the heavenly liturgy and anticipate eternal life, when God will be all in all.

 In brief, the Eucharist is the sum and summary of our faith: “Our way of thinking is attuned to the Eucharist, and the Eucharist in turn confirms our way of thinking.”

 For your convenience, we have included the Registration form.

-Please fill out the form and then email it to Veronica Matias: Email Veronica Here or drop off a copy at St. Ann’s Parish Center.
+Please fill out the form and then email it to Veronica Matias: Email the Director of Religious Education Here or drop off a copy at St. Ann’s Parish Center.

 Click the link below to download and print the updated registration.

 For Children 11 years of age or older that have not received One or More sacraments: RCIA for Children